An Employer's Guide to State Reopening Orders

-To assist in addressing these issues, Wiley has compiled the state reopening orders in one place – listing the states that have moved toward reopening thus far, and providing easy access to the orders that specify which businesses will be allowed to reopen, what restrictions and requirements will stay in place, and key timelines for returning to the workplace.
+To assist in addressing these issues, Wiley has compiled the state reopening orders in one place – listing the states and providing easy access to the orders that specify which businesses will be allowed to reopen, what restrictions and requirements will stay in place, and key timelines for returning to the workplace.
 Wiley has created an Employer’s Guide to Reopening the Workplace that provides an overview of legal obligations and best practices to consider before opening the workplace, after the workplace is reopened, and into the future, as well as a list of COVID-19 Frequently Asked Questions for Employers to provide answers to some of the most pertinent questions employers have during this crisis, with a section devoted to Returning to Work.

 - New Hampshire